When The Bullet Hits the Bone: A Story of Survival

 Trauma #1: Motherless Child

 I was born to an ice queen mother who was totally incapable of any affection, compassion or empathy.
 Not sociopathic; I believe today she’d very likely be diagnosed with Asperger’s or being on the autism spectrum.
 She not only never hugged or kiss me or my sister, she stiffened up, became rigid and turned away if we tried to kiss her.
 Unconfirmed rumor has it that my mother had a “nervous breakdown” after my birth.
 Likely postpartum depression.
 The mother I knew was vacant.
-To the infant that was me, it felt like abandonment because it was emotional abandonment.
+To my infant self the emotional abandonment just felt like abandonment because wasn’t there And it sucks.

 I left home at 17.
 Greenwich Village, mecca for beatniks and “hippies”, was just a subway ride away.
 In 1964 at the age of 19, I met a man who was 34.
 Our age difference being the tip of the iceberg of what made my relationship with this divorced father of three and convicted felon, alcoholic and junkie, inappropriate.
 We eloped and were married May 5, 1965 in Canton, S.D.